huluxin/spring-data-orientdb-1/README.md

-spring-data-orientdb
+Spring Data OrientDB
 ====================

-Spring Data Support for OrientDB
+This project aims to support OrientDB graph database as a spring-data module.